 Back in 2005, the best case scenario occurred around the bird flu where headlines scared the U.S. was facing catastrophic extermination.
 Similarly, the same alarming tactics were used during the 2009 swine flu outbreak.
 Both pandemics turned out to be grossly exaggerated threats that benefited many corporatized media and medical companies.
 Yet why any new development is serious front-page news for novel coronavirus?
 Fact: Panic spreads faster than the disease.

-Fake news dissemination
+Coronavirus In humans-Fake news dissemination

 Lots of misinformation is being found scattered around coronavirus in the past few weeks.
 During this outbreak, the social media industry has infected people better than it’s gotten credit for.
-Fake news have gone into hyper-drive across platforms, such as the short-video sharing app, TikTok, particularly active in spreading misinformation.
+Fake news has gone into hyper-drive across platforms, such as the short-video sharing app, TikTok, particularly active in spreading misinformation.
 An MIT study found that false news is 70% more likely to be retweeted than true stories.

 Every morning you can have some garlic because it is healthy.
 Cool, it may be.
 But the question here is; can garlic really help us deal with coronavirus?
 The answer is being spread like this;